sleepyylol/sleepyylol/README.md

 </div>

 <h2>Projects</h2>
-• SKleep - An addon to deal with all things related to sleeping.<br />
+• SKleep - A Skript Addon to deal with all things related to sleeping.<br />
 • Roblox Script Hub<br />
 • Small stuff<br />